Podiatry Captain of the TCS New City Marathon

 - Academic Appointment, Department of Orthopaedic Surgery at Columbia University Medical Center and Department of Surgery at Weill-Cornell Medical Center

-- Vice-President, Division IX, American College of Foot and Ankle Surgeons (2011-present)
+- President, Division IX, American College of Foot and Ankle Surgeons (2011-present)

 - Podiatry Captain, TCS New York City Marathon (2008-present)